 Except for perhaps in the very early fall during a hot year, though, you likely won’t want to swim during this time of year, and of course, there won’t be any lavender around.

 Winter is very quiet in the south of France, and if you visit during this time, expect to find some businesses (including accommodation) closed.

 Winter definitely isn’t an ideal time to be experiencing this south of France itinerary, but if cold weather and closed businesses are a worthy trade for rock-bottom prices and a lack of crowds, winter might be an option for your trip!

 Plus, as a bonus, Provencal Christmas traditions (and markets!) are lovely.

 We love the south of France in the spring, and would happily visit in the spring again.

 Spring brings increased sunshine and temperatures, and businesses start to wake back up after the long winter.

-Spring is also an excellent time of year to be exploring Provencal markets, something that we took full advantage of on our trip!
+Spring is also an excellent time of year to be exploring Provencal markets, something that we have taken full advantage of when visiting during this time of year.

 If you come during spring, though, pack for varying temperatures, and definitely bring plenty of layers to guard against the viciously cold mistral winds that whip through the region during this time of year.